 Like most of November Five’s processes, we prefer to keep things practical, and structured.
 The diagrams are built and maintained in LucidChart, while the information recorded in the conversation is stored in the product’s dedicated Confluence space.

 We’ve also created a number of templates to use in these conversations.
 This ensures that our information (and the conversation in itself) is always structured and consistent across our projects.

-In these templates we tackle a number of default topics.
+In these templates we describe a number of default topics:

 - The SPOC, our contact for the entire discussion.

 - An overview of the products that are used, the business processes in which they manifests, and the way we connect, authenticate and authorise the system.
 It also clarifies which actors can actually talk to this system (authenticated and anonymous users, call center employees, back-office employees, bots or other services, …).

 - The exact maintenance windows of every system that our product depends on.